Why Every Government Needs a Data Dictionary

 Training sessions, short guides, and practical examples can help users understand how the government data dictionary supports their work.
 Clear communication builds trust and encourages adoption.

-Step 10: monitor impact and improve
+Step 10: Monitor Impact and Improve

 The final step is to measure success.
 This may include tracking usage, gathering feedback, and identifying areas for improvement.